szynl/pwordgen/README.md

 # pwordgen

-A simple Python script which randomly generates a unique password that fulfills best practices.
+A simple Python script which randomly generates a unique password.